What Age Is Considered a Senior Citizen in the U.S.? What’s The Criteria

 Cultural attitudes about aging and senior status can vary significantly, influenced by factors like family dynamics, ethnicity, and community norms.
 Recognizing these perspectives helps create a more inclusive understanding of what it means to be a senior citizen in the U.S.

-Government Benefits
+What are Government Benefits for Seniors?

 Seniors in the U.S. are eligible for various government benefits that can significantly support their financial and healthcare needs.

 Social Security is one of the principal benefits, providing monthly payments to retirees based on their earnings record.
 Medicare, the federal health insurance program, covers hospital stays, medical visits, and prescriptions for those aged 65 and over.

 Additional Government Programs